Kali Silat Classes

-Open to all students, this class is based on the ancient fighting systems of the Philippines.
+This class is based on the ancient fighting systems of the Philippines.
 You will learn the foundations of Filipino boxing (Panantukan), kicking (Sikaran), and grappling (Dumog).
-Kali and Eskrima covers both weapon-based and open hand (no weapon) fighting.
-This unique system incorporates body movements and techniques that tie into all of the other classes at Elite Training Center, from kickboxing to MMA and Krav Maga.
+Kali and Eskrima cover both weapon-based and open hand (no weapon) fighting.
+This unique system incorporates body movements and techniques that tie into all of the other classes at Elite Training Center, from Kickboxing and MMA to Krav Maga.

 History of the Philippines & Kali

 Filipinos are recognized for their skill in martial conflict, particularly in the use of bladed weaponry.
 This reputation defines both modern Martial Arts and warriors of the past centuries.

 Current Filipino systems represent an accumulated wealth of knowledge and experience passed down by those who first struggled to reach the islands and then battled to maintain recognition, land, or independence.